Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

    - The submit button opens the code institute form dump page in a new tab.
    - The radio button is set to default.

+4. Website compatibility was tested on Firefox, Chrome, Edge and Safari browsers.
+No issues to note.

 [Back to top](#Victoria-park---testing)
 </br>